utxostack/rgbpp-sdk/examples/rgbpp/README.md

 #### 1. Prepare Launch

 > [!TIP]
-> Please make sure the CKB private key in the .env is correct
+> Please make sure the CKB private key in the .env is correct.

 ```shell
 # Create a CKB empty rgbpp lock cell to launch RGB++ xUDT assets later